hth313/OS4/doc/basics.rst

 .. index:: buffers; system, system buffer

-The OS4 module needs to store its own information somewhere.
+The OS4 module needs to store its own state somewhere.
 The mainframe code typically uses the 0--15 RAM address status area for such purposes, so that space already occupied.
-The safest way to find some free memory is to use a buffer and the OS4 module allocated a system buffer with number 15.
+The safest way to find some free memory is to use a buffer and the OS4 module allocates a system buffer with number 15.

 The advantages of using a buffer are that it is a safe area and it can grow (and shrink) dynamically as needed, rather than being fixed.